Blogs

 wave

-Despite the controversies, supporters view her departure as a loss.
-Former detective and policing professor Michael Kennedy called it "a tragedy driven by politically motivated media attacks," highlighting her dedication to the institution.
-Police Minister Yasmin Catley praised her as a "trailblazer," while Premier Chris Minns credited her for "standing tall in moments of crisis."
-Deputy Commissioner Peter Thurtell will serve as acting commissioner while a thorough recruitment process for her successor unfolds, a critical appointment ahead of the next state election.
+Despite all the controversies, some people are genuinely devastated by her departure.
+Former detective and policing professor Michael Kennedy called it "a tragedy driven by politically motivated media attacks," highlighting her unwavering dedication to the NSW Police.
+Police Minister Yasmin Catley praised her as a "trailblazer," and Premier Chris Minns credited her for "standing tall in moments of crisis."
+It's a pretty divided opinion, isn’t it?

 FAQ